-DT In St Michael in the Hamlet
+Design and Technology In St Michael in the Hamlet

 At St Michael in the Hamlet School, it is our intent for Design and Technology to prepare children to take part in the development of tomorrow’s rapidly changing world.
 Through a variety of creative and practical activities, children are taught the knowledge, understanding and skills needed to engage in a process of designing and making, whilst drawing on subjects such as mathematics, science, engineering, computing and art.

 We will offer children the chance to develop creative and critical thinking and encourage them to make positive changes to their quality of life.
 We will encourage children to become autonomous and creative problem-solvers, both individually and as part of a team.
 Children will learn how to take risks, becoming increasingly resourceful, innovative, enterprising and capable members of our community, who can reflect on and evaluate present and past design and technology, its uses and its impacts.
+We have recently introduced the PlanBee Curriculum for Design and Technology, as a basis for our Design and Technology lessons from years 1 through to 6.

 Examples of work happening across the school.